MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-vertical-container.md

 ---
 # Vertical container control

-Vertical container control determine the position of the child components so that you never have to set X, Y for a component inside the container.
+Vertical container control determines the position of the child components so that you never have to set X, Y for a component inside the container.

 ## Description

-**Vertical container** control distribute the available space to its child components based on the settings, as well as determines alignment of the child components.
+**Vertical container** control distributes the available space to its child components based on the settings, as well as determines alignment of the child components.

 ## Properties